 However, in chess, just like in body fitness, you cannot change overnight.
-It is constant training that will have an impact in your game; a way of life, so to say.
+It is constant training that will have an impact on your game; a way of life, so to say.
 If you are the type who studies a lot at home but does not compete very often, then it is essential to take care of the psychological aspect as well.
-In this article, we have decided to make a list of notes to help the self-improving player have a better tournament performance by creating good habits that will positively affect his play.
+In this article, we have decided to make a list of notes to help the self-improving player have a better performance in tournaments by creating good habits that will positively affect his play.

 Note how it says “chess training”, giving a wide scope of activities you can do related to chess.
 Above all, we want to achieve consistency.
-Reading a chapter of a book, solving a certain number of puzzles daily, studying an opening or even playing training games with a friend are all valid ways of keeping your chess activated.
+Reading a chapter of a book, solving a certain number of puzzles daily, studying an opening, or even playing training games with a friend are all valid ways of keeping your chess activated.

 Follow the latest trends in tournaments.
 Nowadays there are different mobile apps that allow you to do this easily.
 It is always good to know what people are trying, what openings are fashionable and what playing style is trendy.